-However, most promising of all, Rolls-Royce are developing an SMR and expressed a desire to have one operational in the UK by 2030.
-Hopefully, as a result of lobbying, Trawsfynydd may be considered a suitable site.
+However, most promising of all, Rolls-Royce are developing a SMR and expressed a desire to have one operational in the UK by 2030.
+Hopefully, as a result of Rory's lobbying, Trawsfynydd will be considered a suitable site.

-“Getting the Trawsfynydd site recognised as having potential to support an SMR was my main driver.
+“Getting the Trawsfynydd site recognised as having potential to support a SMR was my main driver.
 Following Edwina Hart's visit in the summer of 2011, she set up the Snowdonia Enterprise Zone.

-“Without the support and drive of the Enterprise Zone team, the possibility of having an SMR or any other form of future development at the site would have been dead in the water.
+“Without the support and drive of the Enterprise Zone team, the possibility of having a SMR or any other form of future development at the site would have been dead in the water.

 “Everybody else is on board with this.
 There has been a huge amount of effort going on in the background.
 I’ve had full support from Gwynedd County Council and from our local MP, Liz Saville-Roberts,” says Rory.

 While he couldn’t rely on his company’s support, Rory was able to count on Prospect.
 From the very start, Mike Graham, a former Prospect national officer, helped by attending Rory’s pivotal first meeting with Bechtel.

 “I always introduced myself as a Prospect rep from Trawsfynydd.
 The fact that I was a union rep, representing the staff here, really did open the doors.
 I would have got nowhere if I hadn’t been a Prospect rep.

 "I have used it as my shield and to open doors, to talk to people and engage with them.
 We have only got this far because of that.”